TaylanUB/scheme-bytestructures/README.md

       (make-bytestructure-descriptor
         `(,bs:vector 5 ,uint8-v3)))

+The size of the structure described a bytestructure descriptor can be acquired with `bytestructure-descriptor-size`.
+Some complicated descriptors might have dynamic size though, in which case this procedure cannot be used.

 The "simple" type
 -----------------

-The module comes with the non-compound type "simple," which can fulfill all needs of non-compound descriptors.
+The module comes with the type "simple," which can fulfill all needs of "non-compound" descriptors -- those whose sole purpose is to convert between Scheme objects and byte-sequences.
 Its instances are created with a size, bytevector-ref procedure, and bytevector-set procedure.
 E.g. the following is the definition of `uint8`: